 Hourglass body type

 1. Inverted triangle body type

-If your shoulders are larger than your hips, choose a single-breasted or buttoned blazer.
+If your bust measurement is larger than your hips measurement, choose a single-breasted or buttoned blazer.

 2. Triangle body type

-In case you are looking for balance in terms of proportions in the case of a silhouette with hips larger than shoulders, opt for a double-breasted or buttoned blazer with statement shoulders.
+In case you are looking for balance in terms of proportions in the case of a silhouette with the hips measurement larger than the bust measurement, opt for a double-breasted or buttoned blazer with statement shoulders.

 3. Circle body type

-If your waist and chest are wider than the rest of your body, go for an oversized blazer.
+If your waist and bust are wider than the rest of your body, go for an oversized blazer.

 4. Rectangle body type

 If your body lacks curves and your shoulders, waist and hips have approximately the same width, wear a peplum blazer.